isomerpages/moe-sthildassec/_co-curricular-activities/Uniformed Groups/Girls' Brigade.md

 **What We Do** <br>
 Girls Brigade aim to help girls to become followers of the Lord Jesus Christ and through self-control, reverence and a sense of responsibility to find true enrichment of life.
-Each girl & officer is developed to her fullest potential through equipping, empowering and enabling skills. <br>
+Each girl &amp; officer is developed to her fullest potential through equipping, empowering and enabling skills. <br>

 **When We Meet** <br>
-Tuesday: 3:30pm - 6:15pm <br>
+Thursday, 3:30 p.m. - 6:00 p.m. <br>
-Friday: 2:45pm - 6:15pm<br>

 **What We Value** <br>
 Commitment and Caring <br>